MaksymStoianov/fork-google-apps-script-awesome-list/readme.md

 * [PopGoesTheWza/ts-gas-project-starter](https://github.com/PopGoesTheWza/ts-gas-project-starter) Sample repository for Typescript based Google Apps Script projects
 * [enuchi/React-Google-Apps-Script](https://github.com/enuchi/React-Google-Apps-Script) This is your boilerplate project for developing React apps inside Google Sheets, Docs, Forms and Slides projects.
 It's perfect for personal projects and for publishing complex add-ons in the G Suite Marketplace.
 * [atti187/esmodules](https://github.com/atti187/esmodules) Example repo of using esmodules with Apps Script
+* [MaksymStoianov/appsscript-boot](https://github.com/MaksymStoianov/appsscript-boot) A framework for Google Apps Script that simplifies API creation, route management, and maintains a clean project architecture.

 ### Shims and polyfills